Skip to Content

 Before You Begin

 Make choosing the words and finding the letters fun.
 Picking out the wooden letters is an activity in itself.
-We love when we can turn any craft project into another type of learning activity.
+We love it when we can turn any craft project into another type of learning activity.

 Step 1: Pick Out Saying